huang-feiyu/xv6-lab/README.md

 # pgtbl

+> lab 3: Report

+## Analysis on content

+What we gonna do in this lab is to add a kernel page table for **each process**.
+Specifically, when a user process enters kernel, it will change the pgtbl pointer `satp` to its own kernel page table(pvm).
+The process's kernel page table(pvm) enables kernel to use the user's VA in kernel directly without a software mock translation.

+## Print a page table: Design and Analysis

+For each level pgtbl, walk through 512 PTEs, print its pte & pa first, then call `vmprint` recursively if it is not the third level pte.

+It is fairly easy to implement.

+## A kernel page table per process: Design and Analysis

+1. Add a members to `struct proc`: `kpagetable`
+2. Init the members when call `allocproc()`:<br/>
+   For `kpagetable`, use a slightly different version of `kvminit()`<br/>
+   For `kstack`, just copy the related code of `procinit()` to `allocproc()`, add a mapping to `kpagetable`
+3. How to change the kernel page table?<br/>
+   Scheduling of every process is controled by `scheduler`, we just need to change the kernel page table to the process which **is going to** run.
+   Specifically, use `w_satp(MAKE_SATP(p->kpagetable))` to change the kernel page table<br/>
+   When a process is done or no user process at all, change to kernel own pgtbl.
+4. Add some clean code to `freeproc()`<br/>
+   Only one thing need to mention here: while we are freeing pvm, walk bottom up the pgtbl, zero out all PTEs and free up the pgtbl **besides leaf page**.

+## Simplify `copyin`/`copyinstr`: Design and Analysis

+What `copyin`/`copyinstr` used to do:
+They need to use **user pointer** in kernel space, but cannot use the pgtbl via **hardware tranlation** to dereference the pointer.
+So, it performs this by walking the process pagetable in software approach.

+So, what we need to do is obivious:
+Maintain the user page table in pvm => Need to change the process's pvm when user page table changes.

+I choose to copy user page table to its pvm every time it changes.
+Implement a `pvmcopy()` to do this.
+Only one thing need to mention here: Remove the PTE_U flag to enable kernel access the pgtbl.

+When will user page table change?
+* `userinit()`, `fork()`, `exec()`: just copy from 0 to the end to its pvm
+* `sbrk()`: call `pvmcopy()` when increase the address space;
+            call `pvmclr()` when decrease the address space

+---

+> The following is the note **while doing** the lab.

+# pgtbl

 > In this [lab](https://pdos.csail.mit.edu/6.S081/2020/labs/pgtbl.html) you will
 > explore page tables and modify them to simplify the functions that copy data
 > from user space to kernel space.